 If you are weighing self-management versus hiring a PM for a Parker County property, the rural maintenance factor matters more here than in a standard subdivision rental.
 See: Should I manage my own rental or hire a property manager?

-On tenant screening specifically — the questions are different here than in a 76179 subdivision.
-See: How to screen tenants for a Texas rental — and adjust for the acreage/rural context.
+On tenant screening: the questions are different here than in a 76179 subdivision.
+See: How to screen tenants for a Texas rental and adjust for the acreage and rural context.

-35–45 minutes daily to Fort Worth is not negotiable — it is the trade for the land.
+35 to 45 minutes daily to Fort Worth is not negotiable: it is the trade for the land.
 If that number is a dealbreaker for your household or your job situation, the right answer is Azle or 76179, not Springtown.

 Springtown does not have that infrastructure and is not going to have it for a while.
-If amenities proximity matters, this is not your market.
+If amenities proximity matters day to day, this is not your market.

 Septic problems, well pump failures, and acreage maintenance are part of the product.
 If you want a turnkey, low-maintenance rental, a 76179 subdivision rental is a better fit.

-That is Weatherford or Aledo.
-Better schools, more amenities, faster growth in services — and a higher price tag.
+That is Weatherford or Aledo: better schools, more amenities, faster growth in services, and a higher price tag.
+Know which trade-off you are actually making.

 Frequently Asked Questions